10 – Radio Radio – Elvis Costello

 I think it may be safe to say that, for the majority of us who grew up in the ’60s and ’70s, so much of the music we discovered was because of the radio.
-Of course, for those young kids and teens growing up in the ’50s, ’60s, and ’70s who had older brothers and sisters, they had the help of their siblings’ record collections or just music throughout the house.
-And, of course, that goes for kids and teens who had parents into rock and roll music.
+Of course, for those young kids and teens growing up in the 1950s, 1960s, and 1970s who had older brothers and sisters, they had the benefit of their siblings’ record collections or music throughout the house.
+And, of course, that goes for kids and teens whose parents were into rock and roll music.
 Nonetheless, there were plenty of us, myself included, who were either the oldest or didn’t grow up in a house that played rock and roll music.
 For us, the only place to turn to discover all this music was the radio.
-This was long before MTV, so the only way to really discover music was either the radio or our own music collections—that’s it.
+This was long before MTV, so the only way to really learn music was either the radio or our own music collections; that’s it.
 For many, radio was salvation; radio was all we had.

 # 10 – Radio Radio – Elvis Costello